 ThreadLocal containing a servlet connection and so on.

 At the bottom of our main method let's add some code to accept TCP connections and send the

 whomever connects.
 You will also need to add

 mail uploaded by the client, send it to the enclave, and deliver the response back.
 We'll write the client code in a moment.

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21

 This code is straightforward.
 In order, it:

-- Opens a socket using the Java sockets API and enters a loop listening for connections.
+- Opens a socket using the Java sockets API and listens for a connection.

 - Accepts a connection and then sends the serialized

 EnclaveInstanceInfoto the client.
 We first send the length so the client knows how many bytes to read.